 Prior to launching his legal career, Mr. Boothe held various technical and executive roles for technology and software companies.
 He has several years of experience programming applications, designing databases, managing websites and data products, and managing engineering and product teams in both large businesses and start-up companies.

 While attending UC Berkeley School of Law, Mr. Boothe served as associate editor of the Berkeley Technology Law Journal and also participated in the AIPLA Giles Sutherland Rich Moot Court Competition.

-Mr. Boothe was recognized in 2021 as one of the "Best Lawyers: Ones to Watch" for Intellectual Property Law by The Best Lawyers in America®.
+Mr. Boothe was recognized in 2021 and 2022 as one of the "Best Lawyers: Ones to Watch" for Intellectual Property Law by The Best Lawyers in America®.

 Representing plaintiff-patentee Racing Optics in patent infringement action against competitor Aevoe and its Moshi-brand touch screen protectors in D. Nevada.
 Argued Markman hearing in October 2016, with trial expected in November 2017, with related actions before the USPTO.

 As lead trial counsel to the inventor and patent owner, obtained a verdict of willful infringement and an award of $20.3 for past damages after a seven day jury trial in the Eastern District of Texas.
 The Court increased the award to $23.6 million after ruling on post-trial motions.
 The two related inter partes review hearings resulted in an exceedingly rare final determination upholding the patentability of all challenged claims.